Computer World

 Computer World (Computerwelt) is the eighth studio album by German electronic band Kraftwerk, released on 11 May 1981.
 It was accompanied by four singles, including a double A-side UK no. 1 featuring "Computer Love".

 The album is themed around computer technology and its rise within society.
 In keeping with the album's concept, Kraftwerk showcased their music on an ambitious world tour.
 As was the case with the two previous albums, Computer World was released in both German- and English-language editions.

 Concept and recording

-"We live in a computer world, so we made a song about it", said mastermind Ralf Hütter.
+"We live in a computer world, so we made a song about it", said Ralf Hütter.
 Computer World has been described as a futuristic conceptual work that predicts the presence of computer technology in everyday life.
 Featuring themes such as home computers and digital communication, the album has been seen as both a celebration of computer technology as well as a warning about its potential to exert power on society with social control and digital surveillance.
 Despite its theme, the production of the album was completely analogue and did not involve any computer technology.